 Within one year of completing the residency, the artist will contribute to the park a mutually agreed upon piece of original artwork representative of their stay in Badlands National Park.
 Artists are required to sign an agreement that permits the National Park Service to share copyright privileges on the donated piece.
 All submissions and agreements are maintained as part of the park's museum collections.

-Two residencies are offered per year, each for a period of six to twelve weeks to occur between September 15th through May 1st.
+Two residencies are offered per year, each for a period of four to six weeks to occur between September 15th through May 1st.

 The park offers an apartment located in a small housing complex at park headquarters at no cost to the artist.
 Facilities for this program are wheelchair accessible.
 Housing will be either an efficiency apartment or a one bedroom apartment (depending upon availability) that is fully furnished with heat and air conditioning.
 No additional studio space is available.
 Basic cooking equipment is also provided, as well as access to the park library.
 Artists need to bring bedding, personal gear, food and art supplies.
 (Wireless internet may be available at the Visitor Center and artists may purchase service for their apartment from a local provider.
 Phone service is limited.)